Officials in Thailand have just reopened one of the country’s most famous attractions.

 “After shutting down Maya Bay to revive and restore it, up until the present, it has returned to a good condition.”

 New entry rules

 The reopening comes with several caveats.
-Boats will not be able to enter the bay.
-Instead, drivers will have to drop passengers off at a pier set at the back of the island away from the famed cove.
+Boats are not be able to enter the bay.
+Instead, drivers have to drop passengers off at a pier set at the back of the island away from the famed cove.

-Only eight speedboats will be allowed to dock there at a time, and visits will be capped at one hour, with a maximum of 300 tourists allowed per round, from 10 a.m.-4p.m daily.
+In November, government officials told CNN only eight speedboats would be allowed to dock there at a time, and visits would be capped at one hour, with a maximum of 300 tourists allowed per round, from 10 a.m.-4 p.m daily.

 Originally, officials said Maya Bay would be closed for just four months.
-But they extended the closure by an additional two years, citing the need for more time to replant coral in the bay and expand the island's visitor facilities.
+But they extended the closure indefinitely, citing the need for more time to replant coral in the bay and expand the island’s visitor facilities.

-On November 1, Thailand relaxed its quarantine restrictions for travelers who have stayed a minimum of 21 days in one of 63 approved "low risk" countries and territories -- including the United States, the United Kingdom, Australia, India and Canada.
+On November 1, Thailand relaxed its quarantine restrictions for travelers from 63 approved “low risk” countries and territories.

 Top image: An aerial view of Phi Phi Leh, with Maya Bay at its center.
 Credit: Adobe Stock